 What is Reactive Attachment Disorder?

 relationships.
-Let me just tell you…this is HARD.
+Let me tell you; this is HARD.
 Seemingly, on the outside, things look great.
 However, at home, it is like living in a nightmare.
-Sadly, this is a nightmare that you do not wake up from.
+Sadly, this is a nightmare you do not ever wake up from.
 Sometimes, it can be manageable.
-For instance, medication for moods and sleep can help, sometimes.
+For instance, medication for moods and sleep can help sometimes.
 However, their body starts building resistance to medications, so trial and error become the norm.